-2.6.5.3 Committee Deliberation for Third-year and Tenure Review
+2.6.5.3 Committee Deliberation for Third-year and Tenure Review a.
+The committee will examine file materials and determine the degree to which each candidate has successfully met the various criteria.

 After the review files have been completed, the Rank and Tenure Committee will conduct its review.